cogent3/cogent3/doc/cookbook/features.rst

 How to display the features of a Sequence
 """""""""""""""""""""""""""""""""""""""""

 We can display all the features on a sequence using ``.get_drawable()``.
 We show it for only the first 50,000 base pairs.
-The plotly figure returned, and displayed below is interactive! 🤩
+The plotly figure returned, as displayed below, is interactive! 🤩

 .. jupyter-execute::